Boursin cheese

-Boursin is a brand of soft, fresh Gournay-style cheese made from pasteurized cow’s milk and cream, with herbs mixed in, resulting in a crumbly texture.
+Boursin (/fr/) is a French brand of soft, fresh Gournay-style cheese made from pasteurized cow’s milk and cream, with herbs mixed in, resulting in a crumbly texture.
 It is sold as a spreadable cheese.

-The first Boursin flavour, garlic and fine herbs, was created in 1957 by François Boursin, a cheesemaker from Normandy.
+The first Boursin flavour, garlic and fine herbs, was created in 1963 by François Boursin, a cheesemaker from Normandy.
 Boursin's product was derived from a traditional party dish, fromage frais (French for "fresh cheese"); guests would take their cheese and add herbs for flavour.
 His recipe was the first flavoured cheese product to be sold nationally in France.
+Boursin is a so-called "Gournay cheese" invented by Norman cheese maker François Boursin in 1957.
+It's a soft, creamy, spreadable cow's milk cheese—not dissimilar from mascarpone, goat's milk chèvre, or Brie—that was "inspired by the common French party treat called fromage frais."
+The original flavor is garlic-and-fines herbes.
+Chef Ludo Lefevbre recommends the cracked black pepper flavor of Boursin for filling a French omelette.

-Boursin cheese was first developed in Normandy, and at one time was produced exclusively in Croisy-sur-Eure, France, by the Boursin company.
-In 1990, the Boursin name was acquired by Unilever, who sold it to Groupe Bel in November 2007 for €400 million.
+Boursin cheese was first developed in Normandy, and at one time was produced exclusively in Croisy-sur-Eure, by the Boursin company.
+In 1990, the Boursin name was acquired by Unilever, which sold it to Groupe Bel in November 2007 for €400 million.

 Advertising

 The brand was advertised on television from 1 October 1968, when French television allowed commercial breaks for the first time.
 In 1972 their advertising slogan: Du pain, du vin, du Boursin (Some bread, some wine, some Boursin) was launched.
 This slogan was later modified to Du pain, du Boursin, on est bien (Some bread, some Boursin, we are fine).